mittwald/cli/README.md

   DATABASE-ID  The ID or name of the database

 FLAGS
   -q, --quiet         suppress process output and only display a machine-readable summary.
+      --port=<value>  [default: 3306] The local TCP port to forward to

+SSH CONNECTION FLAGS
-      --port=<value>               [default: 3306] The local TCP port to forward to --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
   --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

+DESCRIPTION
+  Forward the TCP port of a MySQL database to a local port

+  This command forwards the TCP port of a MySQL database to a local port on your machine.
+This allows you to connect to the database as if it were running on your local machine.

+  This command relies on connecting to your hosting environment via SSH.
+For this, it will use your systems SSH client under the hood, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   -q, --quiet  suppress process output and only display a machine-readable summary.